 We are more than happy to meet you, initially at no cost to you, to listen to your problems and concerns and then to provide you with a clear strategy for solving the problem.

 Actions HMRC Take Against your VAT Arrears

-In the event that you do not respondto, when faced with HMRC VAT arrears, then HMRC will at some point take action against you.
+In the event that you do not respond, when faced with HMRC VAT arrears, HMRC will take action against you.
 The four options are as follows:

-Once judgment has been obtained, HMRC can then arrange for bailiffs to attend your premises to take control of your assets which is a dire situation and you can easily avoid this situation by contacting us as soon as you have any correspondence from HMRC in respect of your VAT arrears.
+Once judgment has been obtained, HMRC can then arrange for bailiffs to attend your premises to take control of your assets which is a dire situation and one which can easily be avoided by contacting us as soon as you have any correspondence from HMRC in respect of your VAT arrears.

-HMRC VAT, are now using a process which demands, that you put up a bond to cover VAT returns.
-In situations, where you have consistently been late in paying your VAT or where you have considerable arrears of VAT, then HMRC will insist that you either deposit an amount to cover what they assess – usually this will be two periods worth of VAT, or arrange for a bond to be lodged with them.
-The effect of both is pretty much the same – as it places an extra burden on your already stretched financial crisis.
+HMRC VAT are now using a process which demands, that you put up a bond to cover VAT returns.
+In situations where you have consistently been late in paying your VAT or where you have considerable arrears of VAT, HMRC will insist that you either deposit an amount to cover what they assess (usually this will be two periods worth of VAT) or arrange for a bond to be lodged with them.
+The effect of both is pretty much the same – it places an extra burden on your already stretched financial crisis.

 Advice for Avoiding HMRC VAT Problems

 Keep VAT Collected in a different Bank Account

 One of the problems that companies with cash flow difficulties face is paying VAT, especially where that company is on a three monthly return cycle.
 Whilst companies are entrusted by HMRC to collect VAT on its behalf, unless the VAT is placed into a different account, it can get “lost” in the account used to run the business.

 Currently for every £1 of sale that your company makes, you need to charge 20 pence VAT, which you collect when your customer pays, and this needs to be paid over to HMRC every three months.
 You can offset your input tax, but most companies will make a net payment of VAT to HMRC.